 For our warehouse we bought Android phones with integrated barcode readers and I was tasked with building APIs and an app to put ERP functionality in the hands of the staff on the floor.

-As a side-project I built Bark-JS to enable us to properly parse barcodes that were encoded with the GS1-128 standard.
+As a side-project I built Bark-JS to enable parsing barcodes that were encoded with the GS1-128 standard.

 Managing an e-store is tricky.
 I built a blazing fast search engine that indexes orders and shows additional information from various integrated services such as the payment provider, the shipping company and our customer support tool HelpScout.